 If the wheels start to squeak, Graco recommends using a light oil.

 There are two plastic brakes found on the rear side near the wheels.
 To safely park the stroller, step on both brakes to engage it.

-Watch This Video To Learn More About The Graco Modes Stroller Travel System
+Watch The Videos To Learn More About The Graco Modes Stroller Travel System

 The best thing I like about the Graco Modes stroller is the ability to use the chassis only (stroller frame) during the first few months of still using an infant seat.

-Removing the toddler seat to make the stroller way lighter is definitely a plus especially for a mother who just has a C-Section and needs to avoid carrying heavy stuff.
+Removing the toddler seat to make the stroller way lighter is definitely a plus especially for a mother who just had a C-Section and needs to avoid carrying heavy stuff.